 Nepal’s tourism industry makes up for the majority of income for the local population in Kathmandu.
 For some context, in 2012 there was 598,204 foreign tourists who visited that year.
-The government of Nepal has also recently declared Visit Nepal 2020 with the aim of bringing in two million tourists by 2020.
-The below table shows the stats of how it continues to grow:
+The government of Nepal has recently declared Visit Nepal 2020 with the aim of bringing in two million tourists by 2020.

-We spent a few days in Kathmandu speaking with tourists/locals who had experience or personally done EBC or other similar treks (Annapurna Circuit, etc), we researched the best stores and prices for each individual bit of kit.
-Because myself and Callum have been travelling for some time, the idea of doing this on a budget was appealing, although attempting a trek of such stature it was also important we didn’t skip corners and get equipment which would break, not be warm enough, rip etc.
+We spent a few days in Kathmandu speaking with tourists/locals who had experience or had personally done EBC or similar treks (Annapurna Circuit, Ama Dablam, etc), we researched the best stores and prices for each individual bit of kit.
+Because myself and Callum have been travelling for some time, the idea of doing this on a budget was appealing, although attempting a trek of such stature it was also important we didn’t skip corners and get equipment which would break, not be warm enough, and wear easily etc.

 We managed to find a store which would let us rent a used sleeping bag and used down jacket.
 The truth was, we were returning to countries where we wouldn’t need such weather proof gear in the foreseeable future, so renting was this equipment was perfect for us.